Module vipy.gui.using_matplotlib

 def imframe(img, fr, color='b', markersize=10, label=None, figure=None):

 """Show a scatterplot of fr=[[x1,y1],[x2,y2]...]
-2D points overlayed on an image"""
+2D points overlayed on an image, all the same color"""

 if figure is not None: